MicrosoftDocs/win32/desktop-src/SecCrypto/system-store-locations.md

-﻿---
+---
-Description: 'A system store is a collection that consists of one or more physical sibling stores.' ms.assetid: '41fe9366-4c17-43bb-91d6-934c7aa87a2d'
+Description: A system store is a collection that consists of one or more physical sibling stores. ms.assetid: 41fe9366-4c17-43bb-91d6-934c7aa87a2d
 title: System Store Locations
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System Store Locations

 A system store is a collection that consists of one or more physical sibling stores.
 For each system store, there are predefined physical sibling stores.
-After opening a system store such as MY at CERT\_SYSTEM\_STORE\_CURRENT\_USER, the store provider calls [**CertOpenStore**](certopenstore.md) to open each of the physical stores in the system store collection.
-In the open process, each of these physical stores is added to the system store collection using [**CertAddStoreToCollection**](certaddstoretocollection.md).
+After opening a system store such as MY at CERT\_SYSTEM\_STORE\_CURRENT\_USER, the store provider calls [**CertOpenStore**](/windows/win32/Wincrypt/nf-wincrypt-certopenstore?branch=master) to open each of the physical stores in the system store collection.
+In the open process, each of these physical stores is added to the system store collection using [**CertAddStoreToCollection**](/windows/win32/Wincrypt/nf-wincrypt-certaddstoretocollection?branch=master).
 All certificates in those physical stores are available through the logical system store collection.

 For each system store location, the predefined systems stores are: